-After riding in the rain or near the sea Since sea salt is extremely corrosive, carry out the following steps after each ride in the rain or near the sea.
+After riding in the rain or near the sea Since sea salt is extremely corrosive,

+Since sea salt is extremely corrosive, carry out the following steps after each ride in the rain or near the sea.

-Clean the motorcycle with cold water and a mild detergent, after the engine has cooled down.
+- Clean the motorcycle with cold water and a mild detergent, after the engine has cooled down.
 NOTICE: Do not use warm water since it increases the corrosive action of the salt.
-[ECA10791] 2.
-Apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces to prevent corrosion.
+[ECA10792] - 2.
+Apply a corrosion protection spray on all metal, including chromeand nickel-plated, surfaces to prevent corrosion.